Yuya Osako's Goal Gives Japan 2-1 Win over 10-Man Colombia in 2018 World Cup

 Carlos Sanchez is 32 years old.
 I know there's instinct and adrenaline, but saving a goalbound shot with your hand in an age of VAR just minutes into a WC game is the ultimate bonehead play.

-There was no reason for it as, even if Kagawa's attempt had gone in, at least Los Cafeteros would have had 11 men and not had to change their whole approach after just a few minutes.
+There was no reason for it.
+Even if Kagawa's attempt had gone in, at least Los Cafeteros would have had 11 men and not had to change their approach after just a few minutes.

 Ospina could do nothing to save Kagawa's cool penalty that put Japan ahead.
 While he then made a couple of decent saves from open play, he was out of position when Osako headed home Keisuke Honda's corner for the winner, per ESPN's Alex Shaw: